otirichk/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2-print_alphabet.c => Prints letters of the alphabet in lower case

 3-print_alphabet.c => Prints letters of the alphabet in lower and upper cases; in a single line

+4-print_alphabet.c => prints letters of the alphabet in except 'e' and 'q' ; in lowercase